 To view your latitude, longitude, and elevation coordinates in the Compass app, simply launch it and look for the data at the bottom.

 To copy that data, tap and hold your finger on it until you see the Copy button.
 Tap Copy, and from there, you can paste it in any app.

-View GPS coordinates in Google Maps
+View GPS coordinates on iPhone in Google Maps

 If the stock Maps or Compass apps aren’t your go-to, and you prefer Google Maps, you can also grab GPS coordinates of a location from that app as well.